-In keeping with Athabasca University’s mandate of open access, residency requirements for the MHS, MN:Generalist and MN: NP programs are satisfied when the student has successfully completed 18 credits in MHST/NURS graduate courses through Athabasca University.
-Residency requirements for the PMD:NP (formerly called AGD:ANP) program are satisfied when the student has completed 12 credits in PMD:NP courses through Athabasca University.
+In keeping with Athabasca University’s mandate of open access, residency requirements for the Master of Health Studies program are satisfied when the student has successfully completed 18 credits in MHST/NURS graduate courses through Athabasca University.
 The remaining credits may be transferred from other institutions, provided they are applicable to the student’s program.

-Students must complete the MHS and MN: Generalist program requirements within seven years of their initial admission to the program.
+Students must complete the MHS program requirements within seven years of their initial admission to the program.

 To maintain program status, course-based students must successfully complete six credits of course work during each academic year (September 1 to August 31).
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.
-If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time.
+If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time by submitting a Deferral Request form.
 The maximum length of one deferral is one (1) year.
 In special circumstances, students may reapply for a second year of deferral during their time in their program.

 Thesis-based students must also successfully complete six credits of course work during each academic year (September 1 to August 31) to maintain program status.
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.

 Students may withdraw from their program by submitting a Program Withdrawal form.
 Students who withdraw may re-apply to the program by following the regular application procedures.
 Students re-applying to a graduate program will be competing against all other applicants and will not receive special consideration.

 Two failures in one or more courses will result in the automatic removal of the student from the program with no option for re-admission to FHD graduate programs.